pg-cy/Virtual_Network_Configuration/README.md

 ![alt text](https://github.com/pg-cy/Virtual_Network_Configuration/blob/master/images/OPT2_rules.png)
 -------------------
 ### Splunk logging
-- Testing to see if we can reach our web-server on port 80 From the WAN Public Network (subnet is 10.0.2.0/24) and if logging is recorded on our splunk machine.
+- Testing to see if we can reach our web-server on port 80 From the WAN Public Network (our mimicked WAN subnet is 10.0.2.0/24) and also checking if logging is recorded on our splunk machine.
 ![alt text](https://github.com/pg-cy/Virtual_Network_Configuration/blob/master/images/Splunk_logs.png)

 -----------------